alvifa/SmartContract-company-registration/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-Follow the next steps in order to get the system working using virtual machine, the needed environment to be used in other computer is documented in readme located in [usermanual]: https://github.com/alvifa/SmartContract-company-registration folder.
+Follow the next steps in order to get the system working using virtual machine, the needed environment to be used in other computer is documented in readme located in [Readme]: https://github.com/alvifa/SmartContract-company-registration/tree/master/seminario-creacion-empresas folder.

 1. Download virtual machine .ova file.